louisgv/a-jekyll-blog/_posts/2015/11/2015-11-16-hacking-work.md

 Strict calendar, setup your time so you have at least 9 hours of sleep.
 However, calibrate yourself.
 When are you the most productive?
 Is it 9am - 9pm or is it 9pm-9am?
 Lots of hacker tend to hack at night because they feel more secure as well as a more positive thinking that of coolness.
 However, there does exist hackers that hack in the morning as well.

 ## Sleep Periodically:
 Use your short breaks to take naps or meditate.
 This helps a lot in cleansing your toxic mind.
+Control how and when you wake up is the key.
+So alarm or teammate are all good.